 The sling psychrometer is used to measure relative humidity.
 This is one of the simpler designs of psychrometers available on the market.
 It consists of two thermometers, a wet bulb, and a dry bulb.
-These are attached on to a frame which has a string or light chain in the middle.
+These are attached to a frame that has a string or light chain in the middle.
 When in use, you must swing around the instrument in the air.
 It enables you to predict weather patterns and is also useful if you keep indoor plants.
 Below are steps on how to use the instrument.

 Step 1 - Assemble the Psychrometer

 Attach both the wet bulb and dry bulbs onto a frame using tape.
 Maintain enough distance between the thermometers so that no collisions occur when swinging the frame.
 Make sure the bulbs hang at the bottom.
 The numbers on the thermometers should be visible to allow reading with ease.
 Attach a string around the middle of the frame.